lightspeedwp/cf-zoho/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Integrate Caldera Forms with Zoho CRM on your WordPress website.
+The LSX Zoho CRM addon for Caldera Forms allows you capturing leads via form  on your WordPress website, then it posts that data to Zoho CRM.

 == Description ==